The main named pubs in Wing over time are:

 On 17 August 1880 the pub, which was then let to Ashdown Bros for £21 per annum, was sold at auction to Wroughton & Threlfall, brewers of Aylesbury, for £380.

 There were both births and deaths at the Sportsmans Arms in its capacity as home of the proprietor in family.
 In May 1868 the birth of the Sayell’s new baby daughter was announced – note that this recorded as taking place at the Sportsmans Arms, although the license was not granted until later that year.
-Baby Emily then died in 1870, and in February 1871 Edward himself died suddenly one evening aged 25.
+Baby Emily then died in 1870, and in February 1871 Edward himself died suddenly one evening aged 25 (the surgeon found ruptured blood vessels at the base of the brain).
 In 1892 John Hurd’s wife Eliza died there.
 In non-human news from June 1913 the hatching of a chicken with two bodies, one head, four legs and four wings was reported, as was its subsequent death (in October the same year there is a story that hopefully ended more happily about the cat at the Sportman’s Arms raising a baby chick alongside her two kittens).
 And in October 1911 proprietor Edward Sinkler Huntsman’s spell at the Sportmans Arms came to a sad end when he committed suicide.
 He was in debt to the Aylesbury Brewing Company (ABC) who then owned the pub (and continued to own it at least through to the 1980s) and had received his three months notice to vacate the premises.
 He was unable to recover amounts apparently owed to him so that he could pay ABC, and poisoned himself.